fabkrum/web-performance-resources/crux-page-data.md

 ];
 ```

-## Configure timezone and formats (optinal)
+## Configure timezone and formats (optional)

-If needed you can easily change the timezone, the data, and the time format.
+You can easily change the timezone and the format for the date and time.
-The script is using the simple date format ([Simple Date Format Documentation](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html))
+The script is using the simple date format ([Simple Date Format Documentation](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html)).

 Default (Europe, Berlin):